Power Rankings: Big final week for the ACC

 This week: vs. Texas (Monday), at Iowa State (Saturday)

 The Red Raiders are on a tear right now.
 They sit in a tie for first place in the Big 12, with games against Texas and at Iowa State coming up next week.
 It could come down to the final day of the regular season.
-They haven't won in classic Chris Beard fashion, allowing one point per possession in each of their past three games -- but they've been dominant offensively, scoring 1.31 points per possession over their past five games.
+They haven't won in classic Chris Beard fashion, as they've allowed roughly one point per possession in each of their past three games -- but they've been dominant offensively, scoring 1.31 points per possession over their past five games.
 For reference, Gonzaga ranks No. 1 nationally on the season at 1.25 points per possession.

 11. Purdue Boilermakers (22-7)